-Fishbowl Inventory gets updated several times a year with new features and bug fixes.
-Thus, it’s important for Fishbowl Inventory users to know how to properly upgrade to the newest version from time to time.
+Fishbowl gets updated several times a year with new features and bug fixes.
+Thus, it’s important for Fishbowl users to know how to properly upgrade to the newest version from time to time.

 Step 1: Back Up Your Database

-The first thing you should do is back up your Fishbowl Inventory database, just to be safe.
-You can either copy the file and put it somewhere other than the Fishbowl folder on your computer, or use the Schedule module in Fishbowl Inventory to back up your files from within the interface.
+The first thing you should do is back up your Fishbowl database, just to be safe.
+You can either copy the file and put it somewhere other than the Fishbowl folder on your computer, or use the Schedule module in Fishbowl to back up your files from within the interface.
 If, heaven forbid, anything goes wrong, you can quickly restore everything to just the way it was.